 What steps can you take?

 You can use How’s My SSL to check whether your client supports TLS 1.2.

-The How’s My SSL service can also be used to check whether your customers are impacted (although the service charges a subscription in that case), and display a message encouraging them to upgrade rather than opening the checkout.
-Contact us if you want to discuss the best way to build a good experience for your customers.
+The How's My SSL service can also be used to check whether your buyers are impacted (although the service charges a subscription in that case), and display a message encouraging them to upgrade rather than opening the checkout.
+Contact us if you want to discuss the best way to build a good experience for your buyers.